©ISTOCKPHOTO.COM / KALI9

 Bedminster

 Weekly in-person art camps for children ages 5-15.
-Led by professional teaching artists, camps offer curriculum tailored to individual age groups, with projects that vary weekly.
+Led by professional teaching artists, camps offer a curriculum tailored to individual age groups, with projects that vary weekly.

 One River School of Art & Design